The 5 Keys were a "Groups' Group." Almost every singer I've ever interviewed places the 5 Keys (along with the Moonglows and

 Speaking of the Pop material, Bernie says: "They were nice songs to do, but you've got to put something on the charts."
 Of course, in this, the heyday of Rock 'n' Roll, DJs weren't happy about playing Pop tunes with an old-fashioned sound.
 (It wasn't the songs themselves, but the arrangements that held them back.
 Many old standards were being re-recorded: "Blueberry Hill," "When My Dreamboat Comes Home," "Hands Across The Table," just to name a few.)
 Rudy, on the other hand, was especially happy with the lush arrangements; he feels that to have continued with the sound they'd had on Aladdin would have been to stagnate.
 They aspired to get big-time bookings, not simply the "Chittlin' Circuit."

 The 5 Keys did another Dr. Jive Apollo show starting August 29, 1958.
-Others on the show were: Jackie Wilson, Big Maybelle, the Heartbeats, the Videos, the Flamingos, the Bobbettes, Arnett Cobb, and the heavily-interwoven Satellites, Bob & Earl, and Bobby Day.
+Others on the show were: Jackie Wilson, Big Maybelle, the Heartbeats, the Videos, the Flamingos, the Bobbettes, Arnett Cobb, and the heavily-interwoven Satellites, Bob & Earl, and Bobby Day (all variations of the Hollywood Flames).

 The last original Capitol release was in November 1958: "One Great Love" and "Really-O, Truly-O." They were reviewed the week of November 24, along with the Fiestas' "So Fine," the Emersons' "Joannie, Joannie," the Pyramids' "Ankle Bracelet," and the Fi-Tones' "It Wasn't A Lie."
 After this, it was quiet on the 5 Keys scene for a while.
 (There would be four other Capitol singles and an LP, but these were all reissues in the 60s and 70s.)